eCook Meal

 VIBRANT FINISHINGS

 When the bulgur is cooked, drain if necessary and return to the pot.
 Stir through ¾ of the chopped coriander and seasoning.
 Replace the lid and set aside.
-Just before serving, toss the Peas and Cucumber half-moons through the marinated tomatoes.
+Just before serving, toss the peas and Cucumber half-moons through the marinated tomatoes.

 DELISH TRADISH DISH